dblevin1/docassemble-Scheduler/README.md

 # docassemble.Scheduler

-This is a docassemble extension that uses [APScheduler](https://apscheduler.readthedocs.io/) to setup a scheduler that is interview independent.
+This is a docassemble extension that uses [uWSGI cron system](https://uwsgi-docs.readthedocs.io/en/latest/Cron.html) to setup jobs that are interview independent.
-The scheduling system built into docassemble needs a existing interview session with allow_cron=True to work and only has hourly granularity.
+The scheduling system built into docassemble needs an existing interview session with allow_cron=True to work and only has hourly granularity.
 This package allows you to setup a scheduler with fine grain control of the execution params.
+Some usecases might be, send a scheduled email report, newsletters, refreshing cached data.

+Important notes about using this Scheduler:

+* this package assumes you haven't changed the [uWSGI configuration](https://github.com/jhpyle/docassemble/blob/master/Docker/config/docassemble.ini.dist)
+* unchecked limit of **64 jobs**, this comes from [uWSGI Default Config](https://uwsgi-docs.readthedocs.io/en/latest/Cron.html#notes)
+* a job will not wait for a previous job to complete
+* a job will be run by the first available uWSGI **worker**, a [uWSGI mule](https://uwsgi-docs.readthedocs.io/en/latest/Mules.html) or [uWSGI spooler](https://uwsgi-docs.readthedocs.io/en/latest/Spooler.html) would be preferable but that would require editing the uWSGI config file and restarting uWSGI
+* your function must be defined in the global scope (no defining a function inside a function)
+* the deault error handler will send an email to 'error notification email' with an attachment of all the variables in the current stack **(note depending on your use-case this may be a security/privacy issue)**

+**Upgrading:** Versions 0.1.x use [APScheduler](https://apscheduler.readthedocs.io/) which had issues when accessing the database.
+Because each job executed in a new thread which was messing with the database engine connection.
+Using uWSGI means jobs are executed the same way a web request is handled (ie a forked process) and can use the existing database engine and session in docassemble.

 # Usage